bmvc2026/BMVC2026/index.md

 <div class="alert mt-3 alert-info" style="vertical-align: top; margin-top:-1.1rem!important">
     <!-- <p>Paper registeration deadline is 23:59 GMT Tuesday, 13 May 2025.
 Full paper submission deadline is 23:59 GMT Friday, 16 May 2025. </p> -->
     <p>BMVC'26 will be hosted by Lancaster University and held at Lancaster Town Hall. </p>
-    <p class="text-justify">The British Machine Vision Conference (BMVC) is the British Machine Vision Association's (BMVA) annual conference on machine vision, image processing, and pattern recognition.
-It is one of the major international conferences on computer vision and related areas held in the UK.
-With increasing popularity and quality, it has established itself as a prestigious event on the vision calendar.</p>
     <p>Top papers from BMVC 2026 will be invited to submit extended versions to a special issue of the International Journal of Computer Vision (IJCV). </p>
     <!--  <p>The submission portal is alive. <a href="https://openreview.net/group?id=bmva.org/BMVC/2025/Conference">OpenReview Link</a> </p> -->
     <!--<p>BMVC will not have a rebuttal period this year.
 Further guidance for authors, reviewers and area chairs can be found in the Authors dropdown menu above.</p>-->